lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 I find two results: one equivocal, one very strong.
 Depending on whether we weight the results of the OLS regression or the difference-in-means tests more, there may be a trade-off between the Polsby-Popper/Reock metrics and district homogeneity.
-There seems to be no trade-off for Convex Hull and human compactness.
+There seems to be no trade-off for the Convex Hull and human compactness metrics.

 The data strongly support the claim that human compactness is the metric that best encompasses district homogeneity.
 Firstly, the coefficient estimates on